WebOfTrustInfo/vRWOT-Doc/FirstWeek/TowelTutorial.md

 Next, while wearing it, look at it, and look at yourself, and examine it.

 ```
-> You look at a clean white towel.
+> look at my towel
  A clean, towel made of white cotton.
 It is embroidered with the Miskatonic University insignia.
 > look at me
  You look at yourself.